McMadRedDad/WaterAnalyzer/protocol.md

 Before processing the resource request, the server checks received query string for preview-specific parameters and in case of errors sends an HTTP 400 Bad Request with an empty body and one of the following "Reason" headers:

 Reason: Query string must include "sb" parameter for preview requests.
-Reason: Query string must only include "id" and "sb" parameters for preview requests.
+Reason: Query string must include "mask" parameter for preview requests.
+Reason: Unknown parameter in query string for preview request.
 Reason: "sb" parameter of the query string must be either 0 or 1.
+Reason: "mask" parameter of the query string must be either 0 or 1.

 If the preview with requested id is not grayscale and "sb" parameter equals to '1', an HTTP 400 Bad Request with an empty body and a "Reason" header is sent:

 Reason: Unable to generate a scalebar for a non-grayscale preview.

+If "mask" parameter equals to '1' and the water mask cannot be generated, an HTTP 500 Internal Server Error with an empty body and a "Reason" header is sent:

+Reason: Unable to generate a water mask.
+Probably, water index was not created for the scene.

 If there is no preview with requested URL, an HTTP 404 Not Found with an empty body and a "Reason" header is sent: